LIVENlab/enbios/docs/Fundamentals.md

 > It is well possible, that pickled experiments cannot be unpickled on other computers, when you are using custom
 > adapters/aggregators.

-### Aggegating the results into alternative hierarchies
+### Aggregating the results into alternative hierarchies

 After running an experiment (or individual scenarios) it is also possible to restructure the results into alternative hierarchies.
 That means, that the results of the structural nodes, are not recalculated, but the functional nodes (which